sjlmg/CP-KGC/README.md

 For filtering synonyms, please refer to the **Synonyms_WN18RR** folder.

 If you don't have the computing resources, you can use the Qwen-7B-Chat and LLaMA2-7B/13B-Chat inference tests [here](https://modelscope.cn/topic/dfefe5be778b49fba8c44646023b57ba/pub/summary).
+ModelScope provides sufficient computing resources for inference testing of the 13B model.
+You can also use quantized models for inference.

 # Contribute together